GB Para-Rowing, Not For Everyone – PR2 Mix2x

 Don’t forget to follow the journey through @BritishRowing or @ItsLaurenRowles on Instagram!

-Rowing - Open to EveryoneWe’re not all cut out to be Paralympians but rowing is open to everyone.
+Rowing - Open to EveryoneWe’re not all cut out to be Paralympians but rowing is open to anyone with an impairment.
 Adaptive rowing allows our sport to be adapted to allow anyone to take part regardless of any disability.
 Many clubs around the country offer adaptive rowing opportunities and you can read more about these on our adaptive rowing pages.

 Find out more